vtex-apps/store-components/docs/ProductSpecifications.md

     }
   },
 ```

+⚠️ The block consumes data from the product-context therefore it should only be used in the store.product block i.e. in the product template.

 | Prop name                | Type                                                       | Description                                                                                                            | Default value |
 | ------------------------ | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | ------------- |